 Partnering for equitable results

-Over the past two years, Rogers Capital has been working with the app’s developer Tagit to support its financial services division.
-The Singaporean company is behind the award-winning Mobeix digital engagement platform that enables banks and government entities to create and enhance their digital capabilities.
+Over the past two years, Rogers Capital has been working with the app’s developer Tagit Mobile to support its financial services division.
+The Singaporean company is behind the award-winning Moebix digital engagement platform that enables banks and government entities to create and enhance their digital capabilities.
 “Internally, an iBPM (intelligent Business Process Management) solution was implemented for Rogers Capital to build solutions around web apps to the mobile app in iOS or Android,” explains Evyn.
 “This gives us real-time access to data anywhere while keeping cybersecurity paramount.”

 In the push to go paperless, Rogers Capital needed a user-friendly solution.
 Multiple solutions were considered but Evyn explains that the document management system from M-Files has been a sterling addition.
 Over the past decade, M-files has been used for migrating data from file servers with reliability and speed to provide document-scanning services for clients.